DataDog/dd-sdk-ios/docs/rum_collection.md

 ## Setup

-1. Declare the library as a dependency depending on your package manager (check our [Releases page][releases] for the recent beta version):
+1. Declare the library as a dependency depending on your package manager (check our [Releases page][releases] for the latest beta version):

     {{< tabs >}}
     {{% tab "CocoaPods" %}}